 Breeders’ Cup ‘Win & You’re In’ Challenge Race Qualifier

-A Breeders’ Cup “Win & You’re In” Challenge Race qualifier, the American Pharoah winner thus earns a fees-paid berth into the $2 million Breeders’ Cup Juvenile Nov.
+A Breeders’ Cup “Win & You’re In” Challenge Race Qualifier, the winner of the Chandelier will earn a fees-paid berth into the Grade I, $2 million Breeders’ Cup Juvenile Fillies on Nov.
 4 at Keeneland.

 Santa Anita Press Release